 This is a topic that I’ve covered in a post about my approach to a drawdown strategy, and that post led to about 20 physician and other bloggers writing on the same subject, all of which are linked at the end of the post.

-As is normally the case with a Saturday Selection, this post originally appeared on The White Coat Investor.
+This post originally appeared on The White Coat Investor.

 Cracking The Nest Egg – Decumulation Strategies in Retirement

 Physicians and other high-income professionals may spend 20 to 40 years accumulating money inside tax-free (Roth), tax-deferred, fully taxable accounts, and even cash value life insurance.

 By the eve of retirement, many of them are quite well-versed in the advantages and disadvantages of the various types of savings, investing, and retirement accounts with regards to the accumulation of money.
 However, very few have given a great deal of thought to the process of actually spending the money.

 It is not that they cannot think of vacations to go on, toys to buy, and grandkids to spoil.
 It is simply that they have not determined the best way to take their accumulated nest egg and, in a tax-efficient manner, ensure it lasts longer than they do while maximizing their ability to spend and the money they can leave behind to heirs and their favorite charities.

 This article will discuss some of the main themes of the decumulation phase (as opposed to the much more straightforward accumulation phase) and give the individual investor some guidelines to determining how best to withdraw and spend his or her money.